t-b/inferno/docs/README.md

 The Inferno installer adds inferno.exe to the windows PATH environment variable.
 You can open a command prompt anywhere and run inferno --help to get started.

-A batch file inferno.bat is also available to open a command prompt and execute inferno --help.
+A batch file run_inferno.bat is also available to automatically open a command prompt and execute inferno --help.

-If you want to make a shortcut use inferno.bat since running inferno.exe from windows explorer won't do anything.
+If you want to make a shortcut use run_inferno.bat since running inferno.exe from windows explorer won't do anything useful.

 The Clampex window MUST be visible in order to click the protocol buttons (Dear Molecular Devices, great hardware.
 Your software sucks.).